smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 "But the company---" Shut up.
 Companies will say that they value velocity and new launches and shipping first at all costs because _of course they do_.
 That's basically the number one corporate value of every organization whether they admit to it or not.
 They'll say they value experimentation, but not as much as shipping.
 Or they'll claim to be really into investing in people and fostering growth, but not to the extent that it should let the schedule slip.
 Maybe they'll say something about embracing failure, unless it's a failure to get the app redesign in users' hands before the end of the fiscal quarter.
 Some places really, really mean it when they say "ship or GTFO," and those organizations have a tendency to grind employees into dust.
 But it sure seems like most places don't actually value velocity as much as they claim to, just like all the other corporate values that pad out their Careers page.

+---

 "Wait a second, I need a pen."
-Janice seemed uncharacteristically frazzled.
+Janice hunted through her desk drawers, uncharacteristically frazzled.
 "Non-ST elevation... myocardial?
 Speak English!"
-She was not the type of person to lose her cool on the phone.
+She was not the type of person to lose her composure on the phone.
 "Oh my god."

 Lyle heard the news along with everyone else in the shop: Toby had had what they called a mini--heart attack and was being treated at the medical center in the city.
 He was awake and conversational with the nurses, but it could have been much worse under different circumstances.
-Janice continued her announcement, something about praying and taking time if you need it, but Lyle retreated inward.
+Janice continued her announcement, something about prayers and taking time if you need it, but Lyle retreated inward.
 A flurry of thoughts ran through his mind.

-Toby always seemed to take care of himself.
-He was among the most physically fit people in the shop---built like a tank---probably capable of running a 10K, beating the living hell out of somebody, and eating a Tomahawk ribeye all before noon.
-Still, he was always worked up about something or other, the lines on his furrowed brow permanently etched like carved mahogany, and he never appeared to be completely at peace.
+Toby was the kind of guy who clearly looked like he took care of himself.
+He was among the most physically fit people in the shop---built like a tank---probably capable of running a 10K, beating the living hell out of somebody, and eating a tomahawk ribeye all before noon.
+Still, he was always worked up about something or other, the lines on his furrowed brow permanently etched like carved mahogany, and he never seemed to be completely at peace.
 As readily as the man laughed at life's trials and tribulations, the moment the laughter faded there was a palpable worry in his eyes.
-There was always so much to do, never any time to do it, and this little medical setback was probably the last thing he needed right now.
+There was so much he needed to do, never any time to do it, and this little medical setback was probably the last thing he needed right now.

 For no reason that he was able to discern, Lyle remembered his garage at home.
-He briefly imagined a world in which he died unexpectedly and all the things his family would have to deal with while cleaning out his accumulated junk.
-He thought about the walls and shelves and piles of stuff he tossed into the attic and how his grieving relatives would have to make the choices that he could never bring himself to make in life---what to organize, what to donate, what to save, what to destroy.
+He briefly imagined a world in which he had died unexpectedly and how his family might handle dealing with all of his accumulated junk.
+He thought about the walls and shelves and piles of stuff he tossed into the attic or basement and how his grieving relatives would have to make all the decisions that he could never bring himself to make in life---what to organize, what to donate, what to save, what to destroy.
 The idea of forcing the consequences of his own inaction on other people, people he loved, filled him with guilt.

 A second wave of guilt washed over him when he realized that he was now thinking of himself during the time when his friend needed--- Wait, was Toby even his friend?
 They'd worked basically shoulder to shoulder for close to six years... what were they in each other's view?